Kataksha

-Kataksha is 2019 Pakistani psychological horror film.
+Kataksha is a 2019 Pakistani psychological horror film.
 Directed and written by Abu Aleeha (in his directorial debut), the film stars Saleem Meraj, Kiran Tabeir, Kasim Khan, Nimra Shahid and Mubeen Gabol as a group of news crew on a mission to investigate haunted locations.
 During their journey, they explore the Katas Raj Temple near the town of Kallar Kahar, encountering the peculiar groundskeeper in charge.

 Synopsis

 Four colleagues encounter problems while on a road trip to make a television documentary.